 Inefficient Email Communicators

 Have you communicated with emailers who ignore the questions you asked?
-Not only do they not answer your questions, their reply includes additional questions for you?
+Not only do they not answer your questions, but does their reply include additional questions for you?
 Enough to drive you crazy, right?

 It’s Called Inefficiency

-If these contacts were face-to-face, they would be required to listen to what you have to say.
+If these contacts were face-to-face, they would be required to listen to your words.
 They would then respond to that information and your questions right then and there.

 Bingo!
 You have the information you need to do business.

-However, they can ignore your side of the “conversation” within an email conversation to continue the discussion in the direction they prefer.
-Or to reply to only what they find necessary or are prepared to answer.
+However, they can ignore your side of the “conversation” within an email conversation to continue it in their preferred direction.
+They can also reply to only what they find necessary or are prepared to answer.

-In my experience, those who communicate in this manner tend not to be good customers, partners, or providers.
-When you cannot communicate with detail and clarity in your business communications, you reflect that you are not only inefficient, but you show that you are unable to be relied on.
+In my experience, those who communicate this way are not good customers, partners, or providers.
+When you cannot communicate with detail and clarity in your business communications, you reflect that you are not only inefficient but also show that you cannot be relied on.

 Your business email requires your full and prompt attention to detail.
 That means we should not approach email with any less detail than any other mode of business communication.